🌲 Front Range Plant FinderPlant finder

 Is bearded iris good for the Colorado Front Range?

-Yes. bearded iris is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, bearded iris is a well-suited perennial for Colorado's Front Range.

 How big does bearded iris get?